 Her house suffered the loss of her fence and her pool filter and of course, completely disintegrated the trash cans.
 Because of an observant neighbor’s fast action, she didn’t lose her house.

-The caller provided me with a photo of the damage.
+The homeowner provided me with a photo of the damage.
 For obvious reasons, she wished to remain anonymous but wanted to spread the word on what can happen if you’re not careful.

 Here are tips to properly dispose of fireplace ashes

 Even days after having a fire, the ashes can contain embers that are hot enough to ignite combustible materials.

 • Before emptying the ashes from your fireplace, spread the ashes out for a period of time to help cool them off more.

 • Never dump ashes into combustible materials such as paper bags, cardboard boxes or plastic containers.

 • Ash buckets specifically designed for this purpose can be purchased from Amazon, big box hardware stores or from your local fireplace store.
 The ash bucket should be made out of metal, have a tight-fitting lid with a carrying handle and ideally should have a double bottom.
 Many come with an ash shovel.